jauvany/jauvany/README.md

 🤔 I’m looking for help with Meeting with new developers within Doha

-💬 Ask me about Moodle administration and development related issues

 😄 Pronouns: CEO

 ⚡ Fun fact: My hubby is hugging ladies 😄😄😄